Skip to main content

 Can severely worn teeth be rebuilt without removing the natural tooth roots?

 In many cases yes.
-When the underlying roots are still structurally sound, full-coverage restorations can rebuild the visible tooth shape and length without removing the natural root structure.
+When the underlying roots are structurally sound, full-coverage restorations can rebuild the visible tooth shape and length without removing the natural root structure.
 A prosthodontic evaluation determines whether the existing roots can support the planned restoration or whether additional steps are needed.

 What is a custom wax-up and why is it used before treatment begins?

 A custom wax-up is a physical preview of the proposed final result, hand-shaped in wax on a model of the patient’s teeth.
-It allows the patient to see and approve the planned shape, length, and proportions before any treatment begins, and it serves as a precise blueprint for the laboratory and clinical work that follows.
+It allows the patient to see and approve the planned shape, length, and proportions before treatment begins, and it serves as a precise blueprint for the laboratory and clinical work that follows.

 Why is crown lengthening sometimes needed when restoring worn teeth?